Sponsor Licences – Suspension and Revocation

 If you receive a suspension notice, contact us immediately.
 Our lawyers will review the contents of the notice and provide expert advice as to how you should respond.

-Revocation of a Sponsor Licence can be made on a mandatory and/or severe compliance breach.
 Where a discretionary reason for revocation applies, the Home Office may first suspend the licence and provide the opportunity for your organisation to respond to the UKVI’s concerns before deciding whether to revoke it.
 If a sponsor’s licence is revoked, the organisation will not be able to apply for a new licence until 12-months have passed since the date of the revocation letter.

 A Case Study of a Sponsor Licence Revoked

 Recently, an IT company was audited by a UKVI compliance officer.
 This company relies on a large workforce of sponsored migrant workers.
 As a result of the Home Office Visit, the company received notice that their Sponsor Licence had been suspended.
 The explanation given was that the company had not provided convincing evidence that they were conducting adequate Right To Work checks on their migrant workers.
-This led the Home Office to believe that the company was failing to take sufficient actions to prevent illegal working.
+This led the Home Office to believe that the company was failing to take sufficient action to prevent illegal working.

 While all of UKVI’s concerns were valid and considered actions of non-compliance under current law, the situation itself could have been avoided.
 Each of the issues could have been corrected with the right information and support.
 A Y & J Solicitors can help your company prepare for a Home Office audit, helping you to achieve a strong long-term record as a Sponsor Licence holder.

 We are well experienced in helping clients who are facing strict actions from Home Office.
 We have represented many companies.
-We understand the stress and economic impact managing suspension and/or revocation of a Sponsor Licence.
+We understand the stress and economic impact managing a suspension and/or revocation of a Sponsor Licence.
 We provide fast, robust solutions and advice to ensure your commercial interests are protected and if needed, help you to get your licence restored.